voxel51/fiftyone/docs/source/user_guide/plots.rst

 ----------------

-Most plotting methods in the :meth:`fiftyone.core.plots <fiftyone.core.plots.base>` module provide an optional ``backend`` parameter that you can use to control the plotting backend used to render plots.
+Most plotting methods in the :meth:`fiftyone.core.plots <fiftyone.core.plots.base>` module provides an optional ``backend`` parameter that you can use to control the plotting backend used to render plots.